What Are Polysaccharides? What Has the Research Taught Us?

 Conclusion

-While it may be relatively easy for the average person to get enough nutrients to satisfy energy requirements (i.e., macronutrition), it is much more difficult to get the amount and type of polysaccharides to allow the body’s cells to function optimally.
-This is because these polysaccharides, particularly certain types from aloe vera and rice bran, are not common in the modern diet.
-These polysaccharides are crucial to health and wellbeing and yet unfortunately not only are most people unaware of that fact, but they would not even know where or how to get them.
-At Dr Lewis Nutrition™, we have a solution to meet every person’s needs at every stage of life.
-Daily Brain Care has been formulated to provide you with the polysaccharides that you need to be healthy that diet alone cannot provide.
-Daily Brain Care has no known adverse effects, it can be taken with any medication or other dietary supplement, and it does not result in a tolerance that is common with medications that are taken over an extended period of time.
-Try Daily Brain Care today and optimally support your health!
+While it may be relatively easy for the average person to get enough nutrients to satisfy energy requirements (i.e., macronutrition), it is much more difficult to get the amount and type of polysaccharides that our cells use, because these polysaccharides, particularly certain types from aloe vera and rice bran, are not common in the modern diet.
+At Dr Lewis Nutrition®, we have a solution to meet every person’s needs at every stage of life.
+Daily Brain Care has been formulated to provide you with the polysaccharides that diet alone rarely supplies.
+Participants in our twelve-month trial reported few and only temporary adverse effects.
+As with any dietary supplement, speak with your physician before starting, particularly if you take prescription medication or are pregnant or nursing.
+Try Daily Brain Care today and support your health!

 FAQs on Polysaccharides